pascal-felique/NNCV/README.md

 There is a measurements folder that contains several Excel sheets with calculations and measurements.

-There is a figures folder with training loss and validation loss graphs, and other measurements.
+There is a figures folder with training loss and validation loss graphs, and pictures of predictions.

 There is a references folder with the original paper about the Fast-SCNN model architecture and a presentation about Fast-SCNN from BMVC 2019.